dpeaz/dpeaz/README.md

 ### About Me

-- :computer: I'm a Fullstack Developer, currently building Bitcorns in the Web3 Space 🌽
+- :computer: I'm a Fullstack Developer, currently building Bitcorns on the Bitcoin blockchain 🌽
-- :hourglass_flowing_sand: Exploring Solidity & Python
+- :hourglass_flowing_sand: Exploring Solidity
 - :rocket: Always ready to collaborate for Dev Experiments

 ### :hammer_and_wrench: Technologies and Tools I use